AdobeDocs/lightroom-api-docs/README.md

 }
 ```

+To check the status of the job completion, use the `/status` API.
+An example usage of the API can be found [here](https://github.com/AdobeDocs/lightroom-api-docs#job-status).

+## Job Status
+### /status
+Check the status of job completion using the JobID returned from a call to one of the Lightroom APIs listed above.
-#### Example: Poll for status and results
+### Example: Poll for status and results

-Using the job id returned from the previous call you can poll on the returned `/status` href to get the job status and, upon success, the output file will be available at the specified output href.
+Use the JobID to poll on the href that is returned in the response from one of the Lightroom APIs.
+1. Upon successful job completion, the output file will be available at the specified output href.
+2. If the job failed due to an error, the `errorDetails` field in the response will contain the details of the failure.

 ```shell
 curl -X GET \